laments & lullabies

 Edwina Cordingley had the privilege of studying cello with Howard Penny on a full scholarship at the Australian National Academy of Music.
 With a brief interlude to trek around South America for six months, Edwina then moved to the United Kingdom to further her studies and perform.
 She studied Baroque cello in Edinburgh with David Watkin before moving down to London when she was awarded an apprenticeship with Sir John Eliot Gardiner.
 Edwina went on to tour Europe with John Eliot in his ensembles, the English Baroque Soloists and the Orchestre Revolutionnaire et Romantique and to perform and tour Europe as Principal Cello for The Gabrieli Consort and Players.
 Back in Australia she enjoys performing with many historically informed ensembles such as Genesis Baroque, the Australian Brandenburg Orchestra, Australian Baroque, Australian Haydn Ensemble, Accademia Arcadia and The Coomoora Ensemble to name a few.

 Hannah Lane is the leading Australian exponent of the Baroque harp.
 She studied in Milan, Italy with renowned historical harpist Mara Galassi.
-As a soloist and continuo player, Hannah performs with leading ensembles throughout Australia and Europe.
+As a soloist and continuo player, Hannah performs with diverse ensembles throughout Australia and Europe.
 She is Principal Harpist for the Australian Brandenburg Orchestra and Pinchgut Opera and has appeared at international festivals such as the Innsbruck Festival of Early Music, Spoleto Festival dei Due Mondi, Urbino Musica Antica and Adelaide Festival.
-She is a recording artist for ABC Classics, Obsidian Records, Brilliant Classics and Pinchgut Live, and the artistic director of Ensemble 642, dedicated to music for early plucked strings.
-Hannah is a regular guest lecturer in historical harp at the University of Melbourne and her research has been published in Early Music and Eighteenth-Century Music.
+She is a recording artist for ABC Classics, Obsidian Records, Brilliant Classics, Van Diemen’s Band (VDB) and Pinchgut Live.
+Hannah is the artistic director of Ensemble 642, which is devoted to the art of basso continuo and music for early plucked strings.
+The ensemble made their international debut in 2024 in Italy at the iconic Urbino Musica Antica Festival.
+A dedicated and inspiring music educator, Hannah has presented masterclasses at the music conservatoriums of Melbourne and Sydney.
+Her research has been published in key musicological journals ‘Early Music’ and ‘Eighteenth-Century Music’.

 www.instagram.com/hmslane